 It can help to educate yourself as much as possible about DID.
+It’s a great idea to look up information, Forums and other support groups relating to DID.
 Talk to a mental health professional to get accurate information and to voice your concerns.

-Treatment for DID can involve revisiting past traumatic experiences, which may be upsetting for friends and family.
+Treatment for DID involves revisiting past traumatic experiences, which may be upsetting for friends and family.
 Make sure you look after yourself, and seek help to look after your own mental health.

 Self-help strategies include:

 - Make time to regularly do things you enjoy, either alone or with friends.

 - Talk to people you trust about how you feel.
 Ask a health professional or contact SANE’s free counselling support for details of support groups and other services for family carers in your local area.

 - Try to focus on the things that you can control, not on the things outside of your control.
 It’s okay to not know what to do or what to say.